SamMed05/c-cpp-notes/docs/cpp/Functions/functions.md

 A function is a reusable sequence of statements designed to do a particular job.

-In more general terms, a function is a system which takes an input and returns it as an output after doing some calculations inside to preform a specific task.
+In more general terms, a function is a system which takes an input and returns it as output after doing some calculations inside to perform a specific task.

 ![Variable declaration](../assets/gears-system.svg)
 <figcaption>Fig.1.
-Abstract raffiguration of a system.</figcaption>
+Abstract representation of a system.</figcaption>

-If you have a mathematical background, you may be led to associate the functioning of mathematical functions to that of programming functions.
-Although this association is partly correct, it is confusing to consider them the same thing so we will keep them as separate concepts.
+If you have a mathematical background, you may be led to associate the functioning of mathematical functions with that of programming functions.
+Although this association is partly correct (inputs → calculations → output), it is confusing to consider them the same thing so we will keep them as separate concepts.

 We have already used functions: `main()` is a special function that every executable program must have, and it was present in every one of our programs done so far.
-Also writing `<iostream>` means having to deal with functions (inside that library): although it doesn’t look like it, every time you `<<` or `>>` operator to do input or output, you’re using a function provided by the standard library.
+Also writing `<iostream>` means having to deal with functions (inside that library): although it doesn't look like it, every time you `<<` or `>>` operator to do input or output, you're using a function provided by the standard library.

 The [C++ standard library](https://en.cppreference.com/w/cpp/header) comes with plenty of already-written functions ready to use.
 But this doesn't mean that we can't write ours!